litecart/litecart/DEVELOPER.md

 If you are new to Git, we recommend SourceTree or GitHub Desktop as a great graphical user interface for working with Git.

-1. Fork the official LiteCart repository by going to https://github.com/litecart/litecart and clicking "Fork".
+1. Fork the official LiteCart repository by going to https://github.com/litecart/litecart and clicking **Fork**.

-2. Use the "git clone" command to initiate a copy of the code from your forked repository.
-Use the "dev" branch as source.
+2. Initiate a copy of the code from your forked repository.
+Use the `dev` branch as source.

 ```bash
 # Clone the repo